 There are a lot of loose gravel roads in the Yukon and fast-moving trucks/vehicles.
 This is not very friendly to windshields… We found out the hard way our first day driving to Dawson City from Whitehorse when a semi-truck peppered the windshield with rocks.
 The damage was extensive and ruined the windshield.
 My best advice would be to take whatever insurance you can and be mindful of approaching trucks.

 Always pack extra layers when you’re in mountain conditions.
-Nights in the Yukon are cold year-round so be prepared for cold weather.
+Nights in the Yukon are cold year-round so be prepared for cold weather, yes even in the summer!
 It never hurts to have thermals, a hat, gloves, and a down jacket!

 Whatever you plan expect it to take longer.
 The distances are great and there is so much to see along the way.
 We made frequent stops during our Yukon road trip.
 If you have the option add more time to your trip.
 Our trip was just over a week, but this route would be great with two weeks if not a little more.